dankamongmen/notcurses/USAGE.md

 // Remove the specified styles from the ncplane's existing spec. void ncplane_off_styles(struct ncplane* n, unsigned stylebits);

-// Set the ncplane's base cell to this cell.
-It will be used for purposes of
+// Set the ncplane's base nccell to 'c'.
+The base cell is used for purposes of
 // rendering anywhere that the ncplane's gcluster is 0.
-Erasing the ncplane
+Note that the base cell
+// is not affected by ncplane_erase(). 'c' must not be a secondary cell from a
+// multicolumn EGC.
-// does not reset the base cell; this function must be called with a zero 'c'. int ncplane_set_base_cell(struct ncplane* ncp, const nccell* c);
+int ncplane_set_base_cell(struct ncplane* n, const nccell* c);

-// Set the ncplane's base cell to this cell.
-It will be used for purposes of
+// Set the ncplane's base nccell.
+It will be used for purposes of rendering
-// rendering anywhere that the ncplane's gcluster is 0.
-Erasing the ncplane
+// anywhere that the ncplane's gcluster is 0.
+Note that the base cell is not
-// does not reset the base cell; this function must be called with an empty
-// 'egc'. 'egc' must be a single extended grapheme cluster. int ncplane_set_base(struct ncplane* ncp, const char* egc,
+// affected by ncplane_erase(). 'egc' must be an extended grapheme cluster. int ncplane_set_base(struct ncplane* n, const char* egc,
-                     uint32_t styles, uint64_t channels);
+                     uint32_t stylemask, uint64_t channels);

 // Extract the ncplane's base cell into 'c'.
 The reference is invalidated if
 // 'ncp' is destroyed.